 What are Pokémon Go nests, and why are they useful?

-Pokémon nests are locations where a cluster of the same Pokémon appear in close proximity on a regular basis.
+Pokémon nests are locations where a cluster of the same Pokémon appear in close proximity on a regular and predictable basis.

 These are particularly useful if you need multiple of a certain elusive Pokémon - such as the starters, or creatures that require a lot of Pokémon Candy for levelling up or evolutions, such as Dratinis - or if you wish to get a jump on others for unlocking Medals for Pokemon Go Catch Bonuses or catching certain creatures, such as Pikachu.